API Service Component

 Next Steps

-- Learn about Database Component for data persistence
+- Learn about Database Component for data persistence and querying

-- Explore Load Balancer Component for scaling
+- Explore Load Balancer Component for traffic distribution and scaling